krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of comparison of optimized 2D DFT against cuFFT in CUDA

 ## Day 71
-- Implementation of one dimensional (1D) circular convolution using cuFFT
+- Implementation of one dimensional (1D) circular convolution using cuFFT in CUDA

 ## Day 72
-- Implementation of two dimensional (2D) circular convolution using cuFFT
+- Implementation of two dimensional (2D) circular convolution using cuFFT in CUDA

 ## Day 73
 - Implementation of overlap-add FFT-based convolution for long 1D signals in CUDA